Evergrande, symbol of China’s property crisis, heads to liquidation - Local News 8

 By Laura He and Nectar Gan, CNN

-Hong Kong (CNN) — Evergrande Group, the world’s most indebted property developer, was ordered to be liquidated by a Hong Kong court on Monday, according to Chinese media.
+Hong Kong (CNN) — Evergrande Group, the world’s most indebted property developer, has been ordered to liquidate by a Hong Kong court, in a massive setback for China’s ailing real estate sector that could ripple through the world’s second largest economy.

 This is a developing story and will be updated.